boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 ### Issues

 Only options having a kind =< 63 can be included in a tcpOptions IE. An update is thus required to specify how any observed TCP option in a packet can be exported using IPFIX.
-Also, there is no way to report the observed experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.
+Also, there is no way to report the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.

 ### Update the Description of the tcpOptions IE

-This document requests IANA to update the descritpion of the tcpOptions IE in the IANA IPFIX registry {{IANA-IPFIX}} as follows:
+This document requests IANA to update the description of the tcpOptions IE in the IANA IPFIX registry {{IANA-IPFIX}} as follows.

 #### OLD Description